 If you find yourself consistently giving too many fucks about trivial shit that bothers you—your ex-girlfriend’s new Facebook picture, how quickly the batteries die in the TV remote, missing out on yet another 2-for-1 sale on hand sanitizer—chances are you don’t have much going on in your life to give a legitimate fuck about.
 And that’s your real problem.
 Not the hand sanitizer.

 In life, our fucks must be spent on something.
 There really is no such thing as not giving a fuck.
 The question is simply how we each choose to allot our fucks.
 You only get a limited number of fucks to give over your lifetime, so you must spend them with care.
-In fact, this is why I made The Subtle Art School, so that you can learn to give fucks to only things that matter.

 As my father used to say, “Fucks don’t grow on trees, Mark.”
 OK, he never actually said that.
 But fuck it, pretend like he did.
 The point is that fucks have to be earned and then invested wisely.
 Fucks are cultivated like a beautiful fucking garden, where if you fuck shit up and the fucks get fucked, then you’ve fucking fucked your fucks all the fuck up.